dglauber1/dglauber1.github.io/index.md

 and living alone won't either, for solitude will also break you with its yearning.
-You have to love, you have to feel.
+You have to love.
+You have to feel.
 It is the reason you are here on earth.
 You are here to risk your heart.
 You are here to be swallowed up.